The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I mention the enc part because what initially caused us issues with the upgrade is the new yaml validation that requires 1.9 breaks enc functionality on 1.8.7, so our nodes were getting errors and could only apply the cached catalog.

-#7 Updated by Matthaus Owens about 1 year ago
+#7 Updated by Matthaus Owens over 1 year ago

 - Status changed from Investigating to In Topic Branch Pending Review